SoftwareWizard/TeaForResource/README.md

 2. Optionally rename the T4 template files for your needs.
 3. Set the reference path to the core file in your T4 template. (see configuration section)
 3. Adapt configuration parameters in T4 template files. (see configuration section)
-4. Optionally add *.generated.cs, *.generated.ts to your gitignore file
+4. Optionally add *.generated.cs, *.generated.ts to your .gitignore file.

 ## Configuration